ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Add New Column
+## Add New Column

-To add a new column on a table, either click on the kebab menu icon on the right of the table name and then select the **Add new column** option or click on the **+** button present at the end of the column header.
+To add a new column to a table, either click on the kebab menu icon on the right of the table name and then select the **Add new column** option or click on the **+** button present at the end of the column header.

 <div style={{textAlign: 'center'}}>
     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/v2-beta/database/ux2/addnewcol.png" alt="ToolJet database" />